Sampling Strategies in Bayesian Inversion: A Study of RTO and Langevin Methods: Experimental study

 The standard deviation maps associated with RTO and MYULA for \texttt{Simpson} and \texttt{Traffic} are displayed in \Cref{fig:inp_std}.
 We can see that the standard deviations of RTO show larger uncertainties around edges, especially at the edges where the information of pixels is lost.
 It is also interesting to note that the hidden constant areas are restored with high confidence for RTO.
 It means that the solutions to the perturbed optimization problems are very similar in these regions and that the perturbations do not affect the restorations in these areas.
 MYULA behaves very differently from RTO.
 The high uncertainties appear at the whole regions where the information is lost.
 Further, in these regions the standard deviations from MYULA are nearly double of the RTO values.

 Finally, we consider the efficiency of both methods.
-The RTO experiments took around $10$ hours while for MYULA they took around $35$ hours.
+The experiments took around $10$ hours both RTO and MYULA.

 In \Cref{fig:inp_acf} we show the evolution of the ACFs for both methods.
 We computed them in the pixel domain, where the forward operator $A$ is diagonal, as we assume that the likelihood imposes the posterior covariance shape.
 It is obvious that samples generated by RTO are independent, but samples generated with MYULA exhibit correlations.
 For \texttt{Traffic}, the complete Markov chain associated with MYULA needs more than $6000$ iterations in order to eventually achieve uncorrelated samples.
+However, recall that generating one sample with RTO is approximately 250 times more expensive than with MYULA.